 "Beep Beep Love," Gruppo Sportivo (1977)

 The local library in the small midwestern suburb where I went to high school purchased the "10 Mistakes" album by this Dutch outfit for god-knows-what reason.
-I suppose a librarian thought they album cover for gruppo sportivoshould augment their meager selection of worn-out musical soundtracks and sonic oddments ("E. Power Biggs Plays Scott Joplin on the Pedal Harpsichord") with fresher selections.
+I suppose a librarian thought they should augment their meager selection of worn-out musical soundtracks and sonic oddments ("E. Power Biggs Plays Scott Joplin on the Pedal Harpsichord") with fresher selections.
 I likely was drawn to this record for the quite adept cover of Zappa's "Take Your Clothes Off When You Dance," which they copped for the introduction of their original song, "Superman."
 (I actually enjoy their version more than either of Zappa's own versions.)
 Elsewhere on the album, "Beep Beep Love" stands out as a slick, poppy tune in which their worst jokey tendencies fortunately get tamped down in favor of an propulsive number layered with a string machine, and female backing singers providing beep-beeps borrowed from "Drive My Car."
 Judging from online accounts, this band still exists and continues to record and tour, so languish in total darkness they have not.
 (Bonus track: "Mission a Paris," from the same album, pilfers the "Nutrocker" piano lick in another jaunty romp.)

-20/20"Yellow Pills," 20/20 (1979)
+"Yellow Pills," 20/20 (1979)

 I heard this song first on KROQ ("Roq of the 80's!") while driving around Los Angeles as an undergrad in college, which was the perfect way to experience this song.
 "Everybody's feeling groovy" goes the first line of this underappreciated treasure, but pulsing rhythmic synth chords and insistent snare drum loop signal that this four-piece group (with two founders originally from Tulsa, OK before relocating to LA) intend to show the hippies the door.
 The next line, "Everybody's cut their hair short," drives home that idea.
 While somewhat abstract in content, the lyric "turn left at Vine" gives the only tangible clue that the song is about sunny Los Angeles.
 The clean production of the track, featuring soaring harmony vocals, evokes the banal superficiality of an El Lay inhabited by tranquilized trend-followers coping with freeway traffic jams by relying on regular doses of the titular yellow pills.
 A sinister undercurrent bubbles to the surface in the bridge, when the singer confesses to the pharmaceutical tablets, "I always believe in your lies … I don't need to be real."
 20/20 lasted long enough to release three full-length albums, with "Yellow Pills" possessing sufficient staying power to make it onto several compilations, but the band never broke into the top ranks.
 The group disbanded in 1983 but reunited for a time in the 90's.

-album cover for Our Daughter's Wedding"Lawnchairs," Our Daughter's Wedding (1980)
+"Lawnchairs," Our Daughter's Wedding (1980)

 Our Daughter's Wedding's name blatantly seemed to invite comparison to Orchestral Maneuvers in the Dark.
 Indeed, the heavily electronic sound of ODW firmly cemented them as compatriots (and competitors) of OMD, Kraftwerk, and Gary Numan.
 This New York band's 1980 single, "Lawnchairs," definitely evokes OMD's lush pop sensibility, but melds it with Suicide-like starkness and stabbing punk percussion.
 (Note how the introduction sounds very much like "Messages" by OMD.)
 Suburban tedium gets an existential send-up with beeping, buzzing analog synthesizers providing a blasting wall of accompaniment in this dry-sounding, upfront production.
 The lead singer's delivery gradually grows more agitated as acoustic drums bash away in contrast to typical techno-pop emotionless demeanor.
 "Lawnchairs are everywhere, they're everywhere, my mind describes them to me," goes the chorus, suggesting an aloof detachment from mundane concerns--a perfect song for persons interested in aloof detachment from mundane concerns, such as myself.
 The group managed to record an EP and one full-length LP, then dissolved.